Abnormal Uterine Bleeding

 To determine whether a patient is anovulatory or ovulatory, some clinicians measure serum progesterone levels during the luteal phase (after day 14 of a normal menstrual cycle or after basal body temperature increases, as occurs during this phase).
 A level of 3 ng/mL ( 9.75 nmol/L) suggests that ovulation has occurred.
 Another option is for patients to use a home test kit for urine LH levels, which are measured daily for several days beginning at or after cycle day 9.

-Other tests are done depending on results of the history and physical examination and include the following:
+Other laboratory tests may be done depending on results of the history and physical examination and include the following:

 • Testosterone and dehydroepiandrosterone sulfate (DHEAS) levels if polycystic ovary syndrome is suspected